 The Government of Canada Pension Centre

-The building will participate in demand response (DR) research programs via a cloud-based Energy Systems Platform (ESP) developed by Siemens as part of Smart Grid Atlantic, and will also be outfitted with smart technologies such as a communications gateway signalling building controls, and the battery storage unit.
+The building will also participate in demand response (DR) research programs via a cloud-based Energy Systems Platform (ESP) developed by Siemens as part of Smart Grid Atlantic, and will also be outfitted with smart technologies such as a communications gateway signalling building controls, and the battery storage unit.
 NB Power will use these devices to help the grid at times of peak energy use and when forecasting high energy prices, by reducing or shifting electricity usage away from these time periods while not impacting the heating systems.
 This study will provide valuable research data for future design of these types of programs for commercial building owners.

 The Pension Centre as a net-zero building will be operated with the goal of reducing the factors contributing to a changing climate.
-This is an excellent opportunity to help meet the Government of Canada’s commitment to net-zero emissions by 2050.